FOLLOW US

 Visa requirements

-You can travel to countries in the Schengen area, which France is part of, for up to 90 days in any 180-day period without a visa.
+You can travel without a visa to the Schengen area, which includes France, for up to 90 days in any 180-day period.
 This applies if you travel:

 • as a tourist